 Adult Emeralda, especially if minimize your usage of her prior to the adult transformation (so as to maximize the number of level-ups she can get as an adult).
 She gets a hidden 20% bonus to both physical and Ether attacks, she's got the second best Agility after Citan, and all of her other stats will boost for every single level-up, including unusually good HP gains.
 While her starting HP isn't very good, it doesn't take her long for the fast growth to make up for it, she has the best Ether abilities in the game and she's top 3 in physical power.
 She combines all of the best traits of Fei and Elly.
 Not a coincidence, given that their previous incarnations created her.

 Bart's "Wild Smile" ability qualifies, due to the fact that in can affect most bosses.
 The effects also stack, so while one casting results in "enemy usually misses", two or three means "can't hit the broadside of a barn".
-He also already knows it as soon as he joins up.
+He also already knows it as soon as he joins up and the game has a way of telling you that you'd better use it if you want to live by making the first boss after Bart joins nearly impossible to defeat without using it on him.

 Good Bad Translation: See Better Than Canon.
 While the line about Yui beating Citan and falling in love with him while he's recovering is actually a mistranslation (according to Perfect Works), it's widely considered an awesome story element and is well-enshrined in the fandom by now.